Eurovision Young Musicians 1992

-The contest also marked the last participation of in the contest.
+The contest also marked the last participation of Yugoslavia in the contest.
 By the time of the contest, United Nations Security Council Resolution 757 (adopted 30 May 1992) had already placed sanctions on FR Yugoslavia, which included a ban on its participation in international contests and cultural events.
 Therefore, this was the last participation of Yugoslavia at any Eurovision event.

 Location

 Cirque Royal, Brussels.
-Venue of the Eurovision Young Musicians 1992.
+Venue of Eurovision Young Musicians 1992.

-Cirque Royale (French) or Koninklijk Circus (Dutch) an entertainment venue in Brussels, Belgium, was the host venue for the 1992 edition of the Eurovision Young Musicians.
+Cirque Royale (French) or Koninklijk Circus (Dutch) an entertainment venue in Brussels, Belgium, was the host venue for the 1992 edition of Eurovision Young Musicians.
 Conceived by architect Wilhelm Kuhnen, the building has a circular appearance but in fact is constructed as a regular polygon.
 It can hold 3,500 spectators, and nowadays is primarily used for live music shows.